kagiko/vaultwarden-wiki/Using-the-MariaDB-(MySQL)-Backend.md

 :warning: :poop: :warning:

 Our builds are based upon MariaDB client libraries since that is what Debian provides.
-We do not support the latest Oracle MySQLv8 version.
+Support for the latest Oracle MySQLv8 version needs some extra attention.
 If you insist to use MySQLv8 instead of MariaDB then create a user using an old password hashing method instead of the default one!

 :warning: :poop: :warning: